Sillians/Data-Structures-And-Algorithms-in-Python-Insights-and-Learnings/algorithm_analysis/algorithmic_analysis.md

 As was the case with the logarithm function, the most common base for the exponential function in algorithm analysis is `b=2`.

+## Asymptotic Analysis

+In algorithm analysis, we focus on the growth rate of the running time as a function of the input size `n`, taking a “big-picture” approach.
+For example, it is often enough just to know that the running time of an algorithm grows proportionally to `n`.

+We analyze algorithms using a mathematical notation for functions that disregards constant factors.
+Namely, we characterize the running times of algorithms by using functions that map the size of the input, `n`, to values that correspond to the main factor that determines the growth rate in terms of `n`.
+This approach reflects that each basic step in a pseudo-code description or a high-level language implementation may correspond to a small number of primitive operations.
+Thus, we can perform an analysis of an algorithm by estimating the number of primitive operations executed up to a constant factor, rather than getting bogged down in language-specific or hardware-specific analysis of the exact number of operations that execute on the computer.

+### Big-Oh Notation

+Big Oh notation is a relative representation of the complexity of an algorithm.

+There are some important and deliberately chosen words in that sentence:
+- `relative`: you can only compare apples to apples.
+You can't compare an algorithm that does arithmetic multiplication to an algorithm that sorts a list of integers.
+But a comparison of two algorithms to do arithmetic operations (one multiplication, one addition) will tell you something meaningful.

+- `representation`: BigOh (in its simplest form) reduces the comparison between algorithms to a single variable.
+That variable is chosen based on observations or assumptions.
+For example, sorting algorithms are typically compared based on comparison operations (comparing two nodes to determine their relative ordering).
+This assumes that comparison is expensive.
+But what if the comparison is cheap but swapping is expensive?
+It changes the comparison; and

+- `complexity`: if it takes me one second to sort 10,000 elements, how long will it take me to sort one million?
+Complexity in this instance is a relative measure to something else.

+The big-Oh notation is used widely to characterize running times and space bounds in terms of some parameter `n`, which varies from problem to problem, but is always defined as a chosen measure of the “size” of the problem.

+The seven functions listed in above are the most common functions used in conjunction with the big-Oh notation to characterize the running times and space usage of algorithms.
+Indeed, we typically use the names of these functions to refer to the running times of the algorithms they characterize.
+So, for example, we would say that an algorithm that runs in worst-case time $4n^{2}$ + $nlogn$ is a quadratic-time algorithm, since it runs in $O(n^{2})$ time.
+Likewise, an algorithm running in time at most `5n + 20logn + 4` would be called a linear-time algorithm.

+### Big-Omega

+Just as the `big-Oh` notation provides an asymptotic way of saying that a function is “less than or equal to” another function, the following notations provide an asymptotic way of saying that a function grows at a rate that is “greater than or equal to” that of another.

+Let $f(n)$ and $g(n)$ be functions mapping positive integers to positive real numbers.
+We say that $f(n)$ is $Ω(g(n))$, pronounced `“f(n) is big-Omega of g(n),”` if $g(n)$ is $O(f(n))$,
+that is, there is a real constant $c > 0$ and an integer constant $n0 ≥ 1$ such that

+$f(n) ≥ cg(n)$, for `n ≥ n0`.

+This definition allows us to say asymptotically that one function is greater than or equal to another, up to a constant factor.

+### Big-Theta

+There is a notation that allows us to say that two functions grow at the same rate, up to constant factors.
+We say that $f(n)$ is $Θ(g(n))$, pronounced `“f(n) is big-Theta of g(n),”` if $f(n)$ is $O(g(n))$ and $f(n)$ is $Ω(g(n))$, \
+that is, there are real constants `c′>0` and `c′′>0`, and an integer constant `n0 ≥ 1` such that

+$c′g(n) ≤ f (n) ≤ c′′g(n)$, for `n ≥ n0`.